Experts warn of Apple Time Capsule ‘mass extinction’, so act now to save your data

-A potentially serious flaw in Apple Time Capsule external drives, and the Seagate drives they use, has apparently been found by a data recovery company, which could put millions of files at risk.
+A potentially serious flaw in Apple Time Capsule external drives, and the Seagate drives they use, which could put millions of files at risk, has apparently been found by a data recovery company.

-While Apple discontinued the Time Capsule in 2018, many Mac owners continue to use them, as they are easy and effective ways of backing up their devices.
+While Apple discontinued the Time Capsule in 2018, many Mac owners continue to use them, as they're easy and effective ways of backing up their devices.

 - How to make a Mac Time Capsule with the Raspberry Pi